How many times have you heard that "nice guys finish last"? What does this mean to you?

 Would you ever ignore proof?

 Well, have you ever met someone who did not agree with your definition of certain holidays, practices, or churches?
 Besides me, that is.
 Of course, you say that you would calmly discuss the issues with that person and give your side of the discussion.
 Oh, yeah?
 Why is it that I never get that reaction from anyone?
 What if you are given some examples from the Bible that appear to be against your side?
-Would you still discuss, or would you start giving reasons why that must be wrong before the case was finished being stated?
+Would you still discuss, or would you start giving reasons why that must be wrong before the case was completely stated?

 "But, the Bible doesn't say anything about that..."